-Purchase of Fractional Shares: NCR will purchase the fractional shares from the Cashed-Out Stockholders.
-The Cashed-Out Stockholders will receive cash equal to the trading value of the shares they held immediately prior to the reverse split in record accounts with fewer than 10 shares of NCR stock.
-The trading value of each outstanding share of NCR stock at that time will be based on the average daily closing price per share of NCR common stock on the New York Stock Exchange for the ten trading days immediately before and including May 14, 1999, without interest.
+Arrange for the Sale of Fractional Shares on the Open Market: The fractional shares of the Cashed-Out Stockholders will be aggregated and sold by the Company's transfer agent, Boston EquiServe, acting as an exchange agent on behalf of the Cashed-Out Stockholders.
+The Cashed-Out Stockholders will receive cash equal to the trading value of the shares they held immediately prior to the reverse split in a registered account with fewer than 10 shares of NCR stock.
+The trading value of each outstanding share of NCR stock at that time will be based on the average daily closing price per share of NCR common stock on the New York Stock Exchange for the ten trading days immediately before and including May [14], 1999, without interest.